Multiplication Tables – an essential foundation

-We believe that every child should feel that they can do math, and that there is no such thing as a “math gene” that some children just don’t have.
+We believe that every child should feel that they can do maths, and that there is no such thing as a “maths gene” that some children just don’t have.

 Struggling with multiplication tables will mean that working with fractions will be hard, and, later on, things like algebra will seem an insurmountable wall.
-But a grasp of the tables will at least help children feel like they are capable of some math, giving them not only a foundation of math but a foundation of confidence to build on.
+But a grasp of the tables will at least help children feel like they are capable of some maths, giving them not only a foundation of maths but a foundation of confidence to build on.

 We’re here to help